AmusableLemur/amusablelemur.github.com/content/password-security.md

 ![LastPass](/media/lastpass.png)

 Passwords are probably the biggest security risk that users face today.
-Most assume that a password that is *at least 8 characters long, contain upper case and lower case letters as well as at least one digit*.
+Most assume that a secure password is *at least 8 characters long, contain upper case and lower case letters as well as at least one digit*.
 Problem is that this leads to passwords like *Password1*.
 But the *real* problem is that users believe that this password is so secure, since it technically follows the requirements for a "secure" password, that it can safely be used everywhere.

 This is a huge security issue.